The ReAction group – Resilient healthcare and patient activation

 - sofiabackaberglnuse

-Staff at Linnaeus University
+Staff members at Linnaeus University

-- Amanda Hellström Associate Professor
+- Amanda Hellström Associate professor

 - +46 480-44 67 04